Zero-Flow Encoders: Experiments

 \subsection{No Shortcuts!}

-In this experiment, we test the zero-flow encoder on image datasets and compare it with SimCLR.
-Note that in this suite of experiments, we do not aim to beat SimCLR in settings that are deemed state-of-the-art: Instead, we demonstrate that the zero-flow encoder does not suffer from the ``shortcut'' problem as the classic SimCLR, even though they both share the same multi-view assumption (see Section \ref{sec.multi-view}).
+In this experiment, we evaluate the zero-flow encoder on a range of image datasets and compare it with SimCLR.
+Our goal is not to outperform SimCLR in standard state-of-the-art settings, but rather to demonstrate that the zero-flow encoder is less vulnerable to the shortcut problem, despite relying on the same multi-view assumption discussed in Section \ref{sec.multi-view}.

 For a fair comparison, we use \emph{the same encoder architecture} (3 CNN layers and an MLP projection head) for both methods.
 Details of these experiments are in Section \ref{sec.imp.rep.learning}.